bmeurer/benediktmeurer.de/_posts/2018-03-23-impact-of-polymorphism-on-component-based-frameworks-like-react.markdown

 }
 ```

-Both approaches scale equally well and avoid the problem of hot `MEGAMORPHIC` property accesses.
+Running this with V8 6.6, both approaches scale equally well and avoid the problem of hot `MEGAMORPHIC`
+property accesses.

 ![Results][1]